alanyuchenhou/aquila/README.md

 | Macy's              | Department store  |
 | ...              | ...  |

-A crawler can collect the data from a website such as Linkedin Facebook through its API.
+A crawler can collect the data from a website, such as Linkedin, Facebook or Google through its API.

 ## Question 3

-#### Run the test
-To launch the test runner, run this command in project root directory:

-`python3 -m unittest discover -s .`.

 #### Add a test case
 To add a test case for a new transaction,